yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

           When selected, the balance asof date options are enabled.
 Here you select the automatic asof end date, or specify a fixed custom asof date.
 Auto-dates will auto-adjust every time the calculations are executed.

+        - The 'offset' field (default blank/zero) allows you to enter the number of 'periods' to subtract from the asof date you are selecting.
+E.g. if you select 'asof end last year' (i.e. 'period' is year) and offset 1, then you will get an asof date calculated to end last year minus 1 (period) year (=end two years ago)..
+          >> Offset does not apply to Custom, End Future (all dates), Today date selection(s)...

         - Calculation methodology for Balance/Current/Cleared Balance when using asof date:
             - Balance always uses the calculated asof-dated Balance
             - Past asof-dated Current Balance uses the calculated asof-dated Balance